Eric Weissling: Training and varied roles

+Coaching roles

 In 2013, he was assistant coach of the Mexico National Team 2013 Gold Medalist FIBA and served as main video coordinator in charge of the exploration towards the 2013 FIBA Americas Championship, where they played a historic role winning the gold medal, same that was not obtained by the National Team of Mexico since 1973.
 They also received the "National Sports Award", Gold medal in the Central American Championship COCABA.
 In 2014 he returned to the National Team as a scout and assistant coach for the Central American and Caribbean Games.

 In 2016, he was head coach of the Nauticos de Mazatlán, during that time he was the youngest head coach to win a championship in the Professional Basketball League CIBACOPA at age 27; that same year Latinbasket.com would appoint him Coach of the year; also won the Jump 10 World Hoops Challenge in Shanghai, China, with the National Nautical Team of Mexico.

 He led Laguneros de La Comarca as head coach for the inaugural season of this young professional LNBP team in 2018.
-He was considered the youngest head coach to lead the National League of the LNBP, breaking barriers and records that few have achieved before, while commanding a team of the highest professional league from Mexico at the age of 30.
-He was also invited to compete in the NBA G-League preseason against the Rio Grande Valley Vipers, with an international friendly match against Laguneros.
-As of 2019, Coach Weissling made the decision to leave Laguneros and go over and lead a more recognized organization in Panteras de Aguascalientes to close the end of the 2018-2019 LNBP season.
+He was considered the youngest head coach to lead a team in the LNBP, breaking barriers and records that few have achieved before, while commanding a team of the highest professional league from Mexico at the age of 30.
+As of 2019, Weissling made the decision to leave Laguneros and go over and lead a more recognized organization in Panteras de Aguascalientes to close the end of the 2018-2019 LNBP season.